waybyte/logicromsdk/docs/book/quick_start.rst

 *****************

-This document is intended to help users setup software development environment for application development on SIWIGSM modules using SIWI software development kit.
+This document is intended to help users setup software development environment for application development on 4G LTE, GSM and NB-IoT modules using LOGICROM software development kit.

 Setting up Development Environment
 ==================================

-SIWISDK is supported by both PlatformIO IDE and Arduino IDE with Arduino wiring support.
+LOGICROM is supported by both PlatformIO IDE and Arduino IDE with Arduino wiring support.
 Users can select IDE of their choice though our recommendation is to go with PlatformIO.